csaden/csaden.github.io/HackReactor/_posts/2015-07-29-Deployment-Bookshelf-Grunt.md

 ### Anything you want to do differently tomorrow?

 I made the summer corn soup!
-I had a little bit of it tonight, and it tasted sensational: taragon, spinach, corn, fingerling potatoes and more!
+I had a little bit of it tonight, and it tasted sensational: tarragon, spinach, corn, fingerling potatoes and more!
 I'm definitely bringing my lunch tomorrow.

 Oddly enough, I've also managed to find a lot of time to catch up on readings and online learnings.
-I caught up on my newsletters in my Udacity email account, and I managed to take Javascript Testing and Responsive Images from Udacity's Front-End Nanodegree Courses.
+I caught up on my newsletters in my Udacity email account, and I managed to take JavaScript Testing and Responsive Images from Udacity's Front-End Nanodegree Courses.
 The Responsive Images course made use of Grunt.js, which came in handy today.
 I'd call that "just-in-time" learning.

 To tie up loose ends on learning, I need to put some time into MIT's [Analytics Edge](https://www.edx.org/course/analytics-edge-mitx-15-071x-0) course, which I started before HackReactor.
 The course is in the middle of Kaggle competition, which I have yet to start.
 The competition wraps up on Sunday so I need to put in an hour or two over the next few days.
 Let's do it.
 Besides, the rest of the course covers linear and integer programming.
 Math!